 Successive UK governments' Chief Scientists and the last President of the Royal Society have all referred to the approaching 'perfect storm' of crises in this century related to environmentally unsustainable human population growth.
-In this they were no more than replicating the fully evidence-based "wake-up calls" of others, throughout the 238 years since your esteemed professional society was founded.
-Some of these far-sighted individuals are listed below:
+In this they were no more than replicating the fully evidence-based wake-up calls of others.
+A selection of these farsighted individuals is listed below: